Club HoLA - Hour of Latino Awareness

 No pre-registration required.

-Participants receive a book when attending.
+Participants receive a book for their personal library when they attend!

 Each semester Club HoLA focuses on at least one bilingual children's book, which is given free of charge to each participant.
 Click here to view the current list and to review past books!